filipebodas/Self_Study_Courses/Python_A_to_Z/README.md

 Course by SuperDataScience (Kirill Eremenko) https://www.udemy.com/course/python-coding/learn/

-This was the first course I did on Python.
+This was the first course I did on python.
 Did it to learn the fundamentals on python language.

 Course Curriculum: